I am so excited to finally post our DIY Kitchen Remodel Reveal! The kitchen looks so much better than it did before the remodel.

 The quartz is installed by the company but we removed the granite and removed the stovetop ourselves.
 Our kitchen remodel took 6 weeks to complete.
 The budget was $5000 and we spent around $4300.
 Prices are broken down at the bottom of the post.

 Several years ago, we painted our oak cabinets cream.
 I used the Rustoleum Cabinet Transformation kit and I had great results with it.
-I paid a lot more for the kit than if I purchased the supplies myself but I had no idea what I was doing and the kit had everything I needed in it.
+I paid a lot more for the kit than if I purchased the supplies myself.
+I had no idea what I was doing and the kit had everything I needed in it.
 The cream paint had started to yellow and I was very tired of the tumbled marble backsplash.

 The DIY Projects